- Keywords

 coverage

-with a custom regular expression to configure how code coverage
+coverage with a custom regular expression to configure how code coverage

 is extracted from the job output.
 The coverage is shown in the UI if at least one